jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A01/index.md

 <img src="IMG_4354.jpg" alt="Snail Style Tape Dispenser" width="300">

-This tape dispenser is a modern, mass produced plastic version of a WW2 era tape dispenser, it is designed for compactness, handheld use, and lower manufacturing demands than it's larger counterparts.
+This tape dispenser is a modern, mass produced plastic version of a Post-Great Depression era tape dispenser, it is designed for compactness/portability, handheld use, and lower manufacturing demands than it's larger counterparts.
+Like many products of it's time, the substantial decrease in cost was a highly favorable factor consumers.

 Serrated Blade: